Nerve Pain Away

 August 13th, 2018

 This is the “like cures like” concept of homeopathy, a theory that dates back to the 18th century.
-But the general consensus of the medical community is that homeopathy is pseudoscience.
-And yet homeopathic medicine is a multi-billion dollar industry.
+The general consensus of the medical community is that homeopathy is pseudoscience.
+And yet homeopathic medicine is a multibillion-dollar industry.

 In November 2016, the FTC announced that it would hold health-related claims for over-the-counter (OTC) homeopathic drugs to the same standard of competent and reliable scientific evidence as other products making similar claims.
 But the agency also gave marketers of homeopathic products a potential out: If they could not cough up the scientific evidence, the addition of the following disclosure (or something like it) to the unsubstantiated claims might also suffice:

 (1) There is no scientific evidence that the product works and (2) the product’s claims are based only on theories of homeopathy from the 1700s that are not accepted by most modern medical experts.

 No problem, said the marketers of Nerve Pain Away, a homeopathic topical spray that sells for $19.99 whose purported active ingredients have been diluted a sextillion times.
 (That’s another thing about homeopathy: Its adherents believe that the more diluted a substance, the more potent it is.)
 Nerve Pain Away was recently able to avoid a full-fledged FTC investigation into its pain-relieving claims in part by adding this disclosure to “all advertising,” according to an FTC closing letter to the company:

 Nerve Pain Away’s claims are based only on theories of homeopathy from the 1700’s that are not accepted by modern medical experts.
 They are not based on scientific evidence.